Second Marriage Problems: How To Avoid Another Divorce

 Second marriage problems and solutions

-As a child of divorced parents, and having been through divorce and second marriage myself, I can offer my point of view not only as a professional marriage counselor, but as an “insider”.
+As a child of divorced parents, and having been through divorce and second marriage myself, I can offer my point of view not only as a relationship coach, but as an “insider”.
 My second marriage has been a success, but I got to this point not without obstacles.
 Second marriage problems are extremely common and not easy to solve.
 Many factors come to play in second marriages that in first marriages don’t.
-In this article we will discuss the most common second marriage problems and the best way to approach them so that you will never have to divorce again.
+In this article I will discuss the 4 most common second marriage problems and the best way to approach them so that you will never have to divorce again.

 Remember: It’s their mother or father you are badmouthing.
 How would you feel if someone insulted your parents in front of you?
-Imagine that kind of sinking feeling in a child of divorced parents, with a much more delicate psycho-emotional balance.
+Imagine that kind of feeling for a child of divorced parents, with a much more delicate psycho-emotional balance.